 When we first started our confectionery business, one of our goals was to explore making our own chocolate bean to bar, sourcing directly from cacao growers.
 It made sense with John’s background in coffee roasting and sourcing beans directly from small farms.
-But with our equal passion for creating recipes and pairing single origin chocolates with other flavorful ingredients, we first delved into the offerings of chocolate companies who source beans from farms in Central and South America and use those beans to make high end, fairly traded couverture chocolate either in Europe, the United States, or in their country of origin.
-We have been moving more and more toward sourcing directly from origin-made chocolate companies.
+But with our equal passion for creating recipes and pairing single origin chocolates with other flavorful ingredients, we first delved into the direct trade offerings of chocolate companies who source beans from farms in Central and South America and use those beans to make high end, fairly traded couverture chocolate in their country of origin.
+We have been moving more and more toward exclusively sourcing directly from origin-made chocolate companies.

 About a decade ago we traveled to Costa Rica to visit coffee farms while John was working as the head roaster for a thriving Vermont café, and know that the intricacies of fair trade, direct trade, farmer direct and big business commodities is not an easy story to share.
 Getting fair trade chocolate and coffee doesn’t always guarantee quality, and although a certain price is paid to the farmer or cooperative, how much of that is passed on to the workers, often migrants, can be debated.
 Even if the amount of pay is considered good for the region and enough to sustain workers, it does not necessarily mean it is enough for them to get ahead and rise to a higher economic level.
 Fair trade certification is often too costly both monetarily and time-wise for cacao farmers to invest in.
 But we go out of our way to source from ethically run, fairly traded couverture companies that source their beans directly from cooperatives in their origin countries, paying farmers more than market price for their beans and other ingredients used in chocolate making like milk and sugarcane.
 Since chocolate couverture is a commodity that commands more money than unroasted beans, more money stays in the country, as well as employment opportunities.

 We’re happy to see the chocolate world opening up to more collaborations between craft chocolate and chocolatiers.
 The term “re-melters” was being bandied about by some years ago, and comparisons to using a mix (chocolatiers) as opposed to making baked goods from scratch (craft chocolate) does not give confectioners their due as artisans in their own right.
 Maybe it’s more like a baker sourcing their flour from a good source as opposed to buying the grain from the farmer and processing and milling it themselves (another amazing craft trade), or a woodworker sourcing lumber from a certain mill to build their designs based on the best materials they can source.
-The art and craft of a chocolatier, from creating recipes for ganaches, caramels, pralines, to creating hand rolled truffles, filled chocolates and other bonbons, while layering flavors and textures to create specific culinary experiences is something we appreciate and are passionate about.
+The art and craft of a chocolatier, from inventing recipes for ganaches, caramels, pralines, toffees and brittles to crafting hand rolled truffles, filled chocolates and other bonbons, while layering flavors and textures to create specific culinary experiences is something we appreciate and are passionate about.
 We are also passionate about the incredible work of craft chocolatiers, and as a Vermont chocolate company the makers we partner with in our products, people who craft preserves, maple and birch syrups, grow fruits and herbs, and the like.

 All photos of a coffee finca in Costa Rica by Dar Tavernier-Singer